sasuw/version/README.md

 - Checks executable permissions for both current user and versionchecker
 - Safely handles program output and error conditions

-## Requirements
+## System Requirements

-- Linux system
+- Linux (Debian/RedHat based), MacOS, or FreeBSD
-- Bash shell
+- Root/sudo access for installation (to add dedicated `versionchecker` user for more security)
-- sudo access (for initial setup)
+- GNU coreutils (for timeout command)
-- common utilities: grep, timeout, sudo, dpkg (optional)
+  - Installed by default on Linux
+  - Installed via `Homebrew` on MacOS
+  - Installed via `pkg` on FreeBSD

 ## Contributing
 Contributions are welcome!
 Please feel free to submit a Pull Request.

+ If you have an issue with `version` not working for a specific program, please specify the OS, the program version and how to install it or find it if it is not a part of the OS default programs.

 ## License
 [Your chosen license]

 ## Author
-[Your name]
+Sasu Welling

 ## Bugs
-Report bugs at [your issue tracker URL]
+Report bugs by adding a new issue.